nhsconnect/FHIR-Maternity-Record/pages/overview/overview_release_notes.md

 - apply a correction to the title for Blood Spot Test Outcome event

 ## Beta 1.0.0 ##
-This Beta release includes implementation guidance to support the development of the Digital Child Health (TEST) Event Messages, supporting the following:
+This Beta release includes implementation guidance to support the development of the Maternity-Record Event Messages, supporting the following:

 - the [Healthy Child Record Standard](https://theprsb.org/standards/healthychildrecord/)
 - FHIR profiles developed using the [FHIR Release STU3](https://www.hl7.org/fhir/STU3/index.html) specification